opentracing-contrib/java-globaltracer/README.md

 ```

 This creates a wrapper around the actual underlying `Tracer` implementation.
-A wrapper around `GlobalTracer` itself should not be registered as that will result in an infinite recursive cycle
+A wrapper around the `GlobalTracer` singleton itself should not be registered as that will result in
-when accessed.
+an infinite recursive cycle when accessed.

 ### Automatic Span propagation
 This library _does not_ manage any span propagation.